The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 to:

-16.1 take the lead as Council
+16.1 take the lead, on behalf

-the commitment to reduce global greenhouse gas emissions to limit
+as a right while reiterating the commitment to reduce global greenhouse

-the global temperature increase, in line with the Paris Agreement;
+gas emissions to limit the global temperature increase, in line

 framework to guarantee the right to a clean, healthy and sustainable

-environment, in line with Assembly
+environment, in line with Resolution 2396 (2022) “Anchoring the

-Resolution 2396 (2022) “Anchoring the right to a healthy environment: need
+right to a healthy environment: need for enhanced action by the

-for enhanced action by the Council of Europe”, unanimously adopted
+Council of Europe”, which was unanimously adopted by the Assembly;

 16.3 ask for the creation of a Council of Europe committee

-acting as a platform to share information, promote best practice,
+to act as a platform to share information, promote best practice,

 provide legal advice and develop tools for evaluating policies and